• +385 99 233 9868

 Mato Njavro, PhD

-Dr. Mato Njavro serves as the Dean of Zagreb School of Economics and Management (ZSEM) in Croatia.
+Dr. Mato Njavro serves as Dean of the Zagreb School of Economics and Management (ZSEM) in Croatia.
 He also teaches at the Luxembourg School of Business and the University of St. Gallen in Switzerland.
 With a diverse academic and professional background, Dr. Njavro has worked at the St. Gallen Institute of Management in Asia, in Singapore, where he served as a senior research fellow.

 Dr. Njavro was also a lecturer at the Singapore Management University, where he taught a course on China’s economic development.
 Prior to joining the University of St. Gallen and Singapore Management University, Dr. Njavro was a visiting research fellow at Harvard University’s Institute for Quantitative Social Sciences (IQSS).
 Furthermore, Dr. Njavro authored and co-authored several papers and case studies published by the Harvard Business School publishing.